Fractures in the Facade of Your Porcelain Beauty

-Fractures in the Facade of Your Porcelain Beauty is the second EP by American metalcore band Atreyu.
+Fractures in the Facade of Your Porcelain Beauty is the second EP by American rock band Atreyu.
 It was originally released on November 20, 2001, and released again on January 29, 2002, under the independent label Tribunal Records.
 The EP has early versions of the songs "Living Each Day Like You're Already Dead", "Someone's Standing on My Chest" and "Tulips Are Better", which were re-worked and included on the band's next release, Suicide Notes and Butterfly Kisses.
 The EP was released before the band's huge success following their first album and original pressings are increasingly hard to find.
 The vocalist, Alex Varkatzas, has a deeper approach to his screams on this album compared to Suicide Notes and Butterfly Kisses.
 The album is the first Atreyu release with Travis Miguel on second guitar, as opposed to the Visions EP which only had the founding guitarist, Dan Jacobs.